ErinaTheDummy/SwordToShield/Gamemaster_Resources/AccursedJournal.md

 #### Tail (1)
 You grow a tail, or an additional one if you already have a tail.
-This tail is prehensile and you may use it to perform a free object interaction.
+This tail is prehensile and you may use it to perform a free object interaction or suspend you from a hanging object.

 #### Hide (2)
-Your skin grows into a thick hide, granting you +1 AC
+Your skin grows into a thick hide, granting you +1 AC.

 #### Scales (3)
-Your skin grows hard and scaly, while not wearing armor your AC is 13
+Your skin grows hard and scaly, while not wearing armor your AC is 13 plus your dexterity modifier.

 #### Mucus Membrane (4)
 Your entire body secretes a sticky substance, increasing your climbing speed by 15 feet.
-You may climb hands free.
+You may climb hands free and cannot be pulled from a surface by another creature unless you voluntarily allow yourself to release, or they succeed a DC 18 strength (athletics) check.

 #### Slime (5)
 Your whole body transmutes into a green slime.
 You may choose to transform into